UmerIftikhar111/MLOPS_A1/README.md

 # Model Performance

-The models were evaluated based on accuracy, precision, recall, and F1-score.
-Replace <model_performance_metrics> with your actual metrics, for example:
+The models were evaluated based on accuracy:

 SVM Classifier:
 Accuracy: 96%